syncfusion-content/javascript-docs/js/api/ejDiagram.md

 ### nodes.labels.horizontalAlignment `enum`
 {:#members:nodes-labels-horizontalalignment}

 Sets the horizontal alignment of the label.
-See<a href="global.html#horizontalalignment">HorizontalAlignment</a>
+See <a href="global.html#horizontalalignment">HorizontalAlignment</a>

 #### Default Value

-* HorizontalAlignment.Center
+* ej.datavisualization.Diagram.HorizontalAlignment.Center

 #### Example